8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

   - Modifiers: A lot of the examples are complex, with extra adjectives or adverbs.

   - Licensing: Using their data is a gray area, even if it's for educational purposes.

-- ['A' and 'The' Explained](https://www.goodreads.com/en/book/show/21237488): It does a great job explaining the general principles of article usage, but it doesn't have that list of words covering 95% of spoken language.